Thrunite TH20 flashlight

 Thrunite TH20 Flashlight Review

-The Thrunite TH20 is a flashlight (or headlamp) using a single 14500 or AA cell and has a Cree XP-L HD emitter.
+The Thrunite TH20 flashlight (or headlamp) uses a single 14500 or AA cell and has a Cree XP-L HD emitter.
 Read on for more info!

 Official Specs and Features